Simon Grant-Jones is a professional Master Blacksmith specialising in bespoke forged metalwork.

 and has qualifications to valify his work presented by the Worshipful Company of Blacksmiths, with whom

-he holds associate status.
+he holds Fellowship status.
 Simon Received the Paul Allen award for outstanding proficiency on

 the Rural Development Commission new entrant training scheme in 1998, he was also reserve National Champion Blacksmith for static ironwork for 2008 and 2009 and UK National Champion Blacksmith for 2010 and 2012, he is a holder of a Bronze medal awarded by the Worshipful Company of Blacksmiths of London.
 Simon has consistently produced many individual show champion pieces.

 "Grant-Jones is now a well regarded master of his craft" daily telegraph

 Simon works from his forge studio in Sutton Poyntz, Dorset.